-Our study presents unique contributions, notably in revealing strategies employed by AI practitioners to detect bias for ensuring fairness in AI/ML, as discussed in Section \ref{sec:bias-related strategy}.
-These insights, including collaboration with team members to mitigate data biases and a focus on individual practices during AI/ML development, are novel findings which have not been reported in previous research.
+Our study presents unique contributions, notably in revealing strategies employed by AI practitioners to detect bias for ensuring fairness in AI/ML systems, as discussed in Section \ref{sec:bias-related strategy}.
+These insights, including collaboration with team members to mitigate data biases and a focus on individual practices during AI/ML system development, are novel findings that have not been reported in previous research.